DKIM

 1. Open the domain authentication page in your email delivery service.

-2. Choose the same domain or subdomain you plan to use in Mailrith as the visible From domain.
+2. Choose the same domain or subdomain that you plan to use in Mailrith as the visible From domain.

 6. Send a test email through Mailrith using that connection.